- Overview

 Wed., Nov.
 4 : Chidiya Tapu Trails, Lagoons and Beaches

 With a day to explore we visit various sites around Chidiya Tapu, such as the trails inside the biological park and at Bada Baalu Beach.
-Birds to expect include both Andaman and Crested Serpent Eagles, Pacific Reef Egret, Andaman Treepie, Andaman Drongo, Andaman Green Pigeon, Freckle-breasted Woodpecker, Long-tailed Parakeet, Collared Kingfisher, White-headed Starling, and White-breasted Woodswallow.
+Birds to expect include both Andaman and Crested Serpent Eagles, Pacific Reef Egret, Andaman Treepie, Andaman Drongo, Andaman Green Pigeon, Freckle-breasted Woodpecker, Long-tailed Parakeet, Collared Kingfisher, White-headed Starling and White-breasted Woodswallow.

 Accommodations in Big Tree Resort or similar (B,L,D)

 Thurs., Nov.
 5 & Fri., Nov.
-6 : Mount Harriet National Park
+6 : Mount Harriet National Park & other locations

 For the next two days, we bird in three to four different locations, exploring different habitats.
 Prime among these is the evergreen and semi-evergreen forest of Mount Harriet National Park.
 Almost all the endemics of the island occur here, although the dense habitat means that many are easier to see elsewhere.
 We hope to see the rare Andaman Wood Pigeon, along with the Andaman Woodpecker and Andaman Shama, Black-naped Oriole, and Forest Wagtail.
 Night birding is important here and brings several endemic owls, including Andaman and Hume’s Hawk Owls, and Andaman Scops Owl, as well as Andaman Nightjar.